hjabbar-xavor/sample-next/README.md

 #### Sitemap construction

-To define the sitemap and its mapping to specific content items a method `getContentPaths` in [lib/api.js](./lib/api.js).
-Using `getSitemapMappings` method, it loads "homepage" item and its child items to a specific depth and the traverse down.
-This process creates mapping between the sitemap (routes) and the content items storing data for the specific route.
+To define the sitemap and its mapping to specific content items a method `getContentPaths` in [lib/api.js](./lib/api.js) is used.
+Using `getSitemapMappings` method, it loads "homepage" item and its child items to the specific depth and then traverse down.
+This process creates a mapping between the sitemap (routes) and the content items storing data for the specific route.

 #### Specific route data